 The syntax for DOUBLE COMPLEX has two forms, a standard Fortran 90/95 entity based form, and the PGI extended form.
 This section describes both syntax forms.

-'''

-attribute-list

-is the list of attributes for the double complex variable.
+DOUBLE COMPLEX [, attribute-list ::] entity-list attribute-list is the list of attributes for the double complex variable.